Emei (musician): Music career

+2021 - 2022: Early Career and End of an Era EP

 In 2022, Li's single “Late to the Party” went viral, gaining 5.5 million streams on music platforms and 9.5 million views on TikTok and Instagram Reels.

-Her 2024 single with Whethan, “SUNNYD”, was also a smash hit.
-It was adopted by SunnyD, the orange juice company, as its song of the year.
+In 2022 Li released her debut EP, End of an Era.

+2023 - 2024: Scatterbrain and RABBITHOLE

 In January 2023, she performed at the halftime of a Los Angeles Clippers game against the San Antonio Spurs.
 In November 2023, Li teamed up with production duo NOTD on "Hold On Me".
+Later in 2023, Li released her second EP, Scatterbrain.